Santa Teresa, Costa Rica: 2023 Travel Guide

 The bus goes onto the ferry (which I think is kind of cool).
 You will need to buy a ferry ticket at the terminal while you are there.

-Domestic Flights to santa Teresa
+Domestic Flights

 Sansa is the main domestic airline in Costa Rica and they offer flights from San Jose Airport to Tambor.

-Transportation In Santa Teresa
+Transportation in Santa Teresa

 Once you arrive in Santa Teresa you will need transportation to get around town and to fun activities.
 Here is our opinion on that….